 Many existing metal shredder permits cover only particulate matter (PM) and fugitive emissions.
 As the shredding industry evolves and environmental regulations expand, industry faces new challenges related to the treatment and disposal of metal shredder residue (MSR) and the control of volatile organic compounds (VOCs), hazardous air pollutants (HAPs) and nuisance odors.

-Metal Shredding & Volatile Organic Compounds (VOCs)
+Metal Shredding & Volatile Organic Compound (VOC) Emissions

 The pulverizing and shredding of scrap material can lead to the liberation of volatile organic compounds (VOCs), hazardous air pollutants (HAPs) and nuisance odors.
 Specifically, ELVs and appliances which are not completely drained of refrigerant fluids can emit chlorofluorocarbons (CFCs).

 Many metal shredder facilities utilize scrubbers as part of a particulate control system.
 While some water-soluble VOCs may get captured in the scrubber, these units are not optimized for VOC control, and allow the non-water-soluble VOCs to pass untreated and straight through into the atmosphere.